 \section{Implementation details}

-\textbf{Architecture}.
-Figure~\ref{fig:architecture} illustrates the TDLP architecture.
+\textbf{Architecture.} Figure~\ref{fig:architecture} illustrates the TDLP architecture.
 For bounding boxes and pose keypoints, both static and motion encoders are implemented as MLPs with two linear layers, LayerNorm~\cite{layernorm}, SiLU~\cite{silu}, and dropout~\cite{dropout}.
 Appearance features use only a static encoder following CAMELTrack~\cite{cameltrack}.
-All feature embeddings are $512$-dimensional and are processed by modality-specific transformer temporal encoders~\cite{object_tracking_in_robotics} with $4$ layers and $8$ heads.
+All feature embeddings are $512$-dimensional and are processed by modality-specific transformer-based temporal encoders~\cite{object_tracking_in_robotics} with $4$ layers and $8$ heads.
 The resulting features are projected to $1024$ dimensions, summed into a multi-modal representation, and passed through an object interaction encoder with the same architecture.
 The link prediction head is a two-layer MLP with LayerNorm and SiLU.

-\textbf{Training}.
-For each feature modality, TDLP is pretrained using AdamW~\cite{adam,adamw} with a cosine annealing scheduler~\cite{cosan}, $2$ warmup epochs, learning rate $5{\times}10^{-2}$, weight decay $1{\times}10^{-2}$, and gradient clipping at $1.0$.
-The multi-modal model is then fine-tuned for $10$ epochs with $1$ warmup epoch, learning rate $1{\times}10^{-5}$, and weight decay $1{\times}10^{-3}$.
+\textbf{Training.} For each feature modality, TDLP is pretrained using AdamW~\cite{adam,adamw} with a cosine annealing scheduler~\cite{cosan}, $2$ warm-up epochs, a learning rate $5{\times}10^{-2}$, a weight decay $1{\times}10^{-2}$, and gradient clipping at $1.0$.
+The multi-modal model is then fine-tuned for $10$ epochs with $1$ warm-up epoch, a learning rate $1{\times}10^{-5}$, and a weight decay $1{\times}10^{-3}$.
 The BCE positive class weight is set to $10$.
-Clip length is $50$ for DanceTrack, MOTChallenge, and BEE24, and $150$ for SportsMOT and SoccerNet to support long-term occlusions, making TDLP the first online tracker to handle this setting.
+The clip length is $50$ for DanceTrack, MOTChallenge, and BEE24, and $150$ for SportsMOT and SoccerNet to support long-term occlusions, making TDLP the first online tracker to handle this setting.

-\textbf{Object detection and feature extraction models}.
-We use the official YOLOX detector for DanceTrack~\cite{yolox}, the dataset-provided YOLOX for SportsMOT and SoccerNet~\cite{sportsmot}, TOPICTrack’s detector for BEE24~\cite{bee24}, and ByteTrack’s YOLOX for all MOTChallenge benchmarks.
+\textbf{Object detection and feature extraction models.} We use the official YOLOX detector for DanceTrack~\cite{yolox}, the dataset-provided YOLOX detector for SportsMOT and SoccerNet~\cite{sportsmot}, TOPICTrack’s detector for BEE24~\cite{bee24}, and ByteTrack’s YOLOX detector for all MOTChallenge benchmarks.
 To ensure a transparent comparison, TDLP uses the same pose keypoints and appearance features as CAMELTrack~\cite{cameltrack}, differing only in the association mechanism.